Building a WordPress website is relatively easy these days. That said, managing a WordPress website is not so easy.

 Here are answers to some of the most frequently asked questions:

 - What type of hosting plans are available with WP Engine?
-All hosting plans are shared, managed WordPress hosting.
+All hosting plans are managed WordPress hosting.
 They differ in price based on things such as number of websites, bandwidth, storage, and number of expected visitors per month.

 - What kind of control panel is used?
 WP Engine’s custom built User Portal.